AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 * Before migration make sure that you have rights to **[!UICONTROL Organizational unit]** of application which you are migrating and the Adobe Experience Platform application which you are using for migration.
 * The application will become a Adobe Experience Platform SDK application after migration and its changes will be linked to Launch Property.

 1. Create a new mobile property in the Adobe Experience Platform Launch.
+For more information on this, refer to [Adobe Experience Platform Launch documentation](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#create-a-mobile-property).
-1. Let that property sync to Adobe Campaign Standard via Launch Sync workflow.
+1. In Adobe Campaign Standard, from the advanced menu, select **[!UICONTROL Administration]** > **[!UICONTROL Application Settings]** > **[!UICONTROL Workflows]** and open the **[!UICONTROL syncWithLaunch]** workflow.
+Check if the workflow has ended without error.
-1. After workflow completion verify that an application is available in Adobe Campaign Standard in 'Ready to Configure' state.
+1. After workflow completion, check if the mobile application is available in Adobe Campaign Standard and is in **[!UICONTROL Ready to Configure]** state.
 1. Go to the v4 SDK application which you want to migrate.
 1. Select the `Mobile application migration to Adobe Experience Platform SDK` tab.
 1. From the list of available Adobe Experience Platform applications, select the application created in step 1-3.